Christian Miller (American football): Professional career

 At the 2019 NFL Scouting Combine, Miller recorded a 38.5-inch vertical jump and had the longest arm length measured for a linebacker at 35 1/8.

-Carolina Panthers

-Miller was drafted by the Carolina Panthers in the fourth round (115th overall) of the 2019 NFL Draft.
+Miller was selected by the Carolina Panthers in the fourth round (115th overall) of the 2019 NFL draft.
 In week 3 against the Arizona Cardinals, Miller recorded his first 2 career sacks on fellow rookie Kyler Murray in the 38–20 win.

-On August 3, 2020, Miller announced he would opt out of the 2020 season due to the COVID-19 pandemic.

 On August 31, 2021, Miller was waived by the Panthers.

 Personal life

 Miller's father, Corey Miller, was a nine-year NFL veteran who spent time with the New York Giants and Minnesota Vikings.
+Miller now serves as a broadcaster and analyst covering the Alabama Crimson Tide and is the host of The Millers' Edge Radio Show.